Jaganv1998/MavenProjcet_Example/README.md

 # MavenProjcet_Example
-This project contains all the codes in the maven project
+This project contains all the classes and project class in the maven project